tnguyen298/TextInImage/README.txt

 		+ To extract text from an embedded image, please make sure you have the control access to the image file.
-The image also needs to be in RGB mode, and it is a png file.
+The image also needs to be in RGB mode, and is a png file.
 Type the following command to start
 		extracting:

 		$ python3 textInImage.py extract <IMAGE_FILE_NAME>